Table of Contents

 |---|---|

-Good kink scenes usually feel deliberate.
-The more a scene depends on anticipation and pressure, the more important it is to avoid rushing everything else.
+Good kink scenes usually feel intentional.
+The more a setup depends on anticipation and tension, the more important it is to avoid rushing the other parts.

-1. Is clothespin sex position a real sex position?
+1. Is the clothespin sex position a real sex position?

 2. What do people mean by clothespin BDSM?